Financial Records (BF 104)

 What do you need to do to prepare for operating your business with sound financial information?
 Every business creates a great number of records in a variety of media.
-This course will concentrate on financial record keeping systems.
+This course will concentrate on analyzing financial records.
 Records can help determine the absolute and relative profitability of the farm business by identifying the strengths and weakness of the business.
 Only with these records can you see strong points to capitalize on and weak points requiring corrective action, taking decisive action to ensure the long-term success of your farm.
+Please note: this is NOT a course on how to set up QuickBooks, although the instructors are available to provide some one-on-one assistance if you have questions related to your records in QuickBooks.

 Target Audience

-New farmers with 1-5 years of experience who are seeking to set up or improve their financial record keeping systems and learn to read their farm’s fiscal health through financial statements.
+Farmers with a minimum of 1 year of experience who are seeking to analyze their financial records and learn to read their farm’s fiscal health through financial statements.

 Course Objectives